zx96/piupiu/README.md

 The font used is PressStart2P by codeman38 and is licensed under the SIL Open Font License, v1.1, included as OFL.txt.

-The sprites are Copyright © 2014 William Barger.
+The sprites are Copyright © 2014 William Barger, licensed under CC-BY-SA.

 All code is licensed under the MIT License, included as LICENSE.txt.